jbjonesjr/best-practices/VA_Source_Control_Systems.md

 ## The Issue
 * VA's core enterprise system - VISTA - is open-source and large.
 It is in the millions lines of lines of code and tens of thousands of files.
-* VISTA is NOT under source code control.
+However, VISTA is NOT under source code control.
 * Software development and updates to VISTA therefore relies on on manual processes and legacy MUMPS-specific tools, making evolution challenging, slow, error prone, and technically incompatible with VA's development partners outside VA.
 * VA urgently needs an authoritative, industry-standard, open-source source code control system for VISTA to allow for its evolution.
 * VA's VISTA source code repository must be open and accessible to all of VA's development partners outside VA to allow for its evolution.